1981

 2013

-Leo’s House expansion complete.
-Providence House serving 20 children at a time, newborn up to 10 years old.
+Leo’s House expansion is complete.
+Providence House serves 20 children at a time, newborns up to 10 years old.

 2015